 During manic episodes, the child might look either extremely happy or irritable.
 You may also find them acting silly in an unusual way.

-In contrast to the manic episodes, teenagers with bipolar disorder may also experience depressive episodes, the symptoms of which are pole apart from those of maniac episodes.
+In contrast to the manic episodes, teenagers with bipolar disorder may also experience depressive episodes, the symptoms of which are poles apart from those of maniac episodes.

 These episodes are characterized by:

 - Low energy levels – the teenager may sit quietly in their room without interacting with anyone

 - Decreased interest to do anything, even their favorite activities

 - Changes in sleep patterns, characterized by too much or too little sleep

 - Poor eating habits, such as decreased appetite or overeating